 If you want a location that offers a choice of activities to do then Kota Kinabalu is a good choice.
 Maybe you do both locations . . . .

 Hope this helps.
 Have a great holiday! almost 6 years ago

 There is a bunch of dive locations...

 Kota Kinabalu: Tunku Abdul Rahman Park (TARP) with close to 30 different dive sites across 5 islands, all within 10mins boat ride from town.
 A good company is Diverse Borneo as they have their own dedicated fulltime PADI Course Director.
 TARP has a range of other activities such as snorkelling, parasailing, banana boat as well organised bbq's and lunches.
 You can even camp out on the islands if your game.

 Other spots: Mantanani Island, Pulau Tiga, Layang Layang, Turtle Island and of course on the east coast is the famous Sipadan Island along with Mabul and Kapalai.
 The lifestyle on Mabul Island is fantastic and is definitely worth going over for a week or two, you might not even want to leave!

 Please note that the rainy season in Sabah is usually Sept-March, with February bestowed the title of worst month when it comes to weather conditions.
 Water temp can drop to as low as 25C, but a long-wetsuit should alleviate the effects of those conditions.
-But don't worry, Diverse Borneo are a good company to dive with and will choose the best spots according to the weather conditions on that day. almost 5 years ago
+But don't worry, Diverse Borneo are a good company to dive with and will choose the best spots according to the weather conditions on that day. about 5 years ago